ibrahimnganga/ibrahimnganga.github.io/_tabs/about.md

 - Cloud Penetration testing
 - VAPT

 I am Ibrahim Ng'ang'a, a Cloud and Network Practitioner at [Cyart](https://Cyart.io/).
-I previously apprenticed as an Ethical Hacker and Cloud & Network Security professional at [CyberShujaa](https://cybershujaa.co.ke)
+I previously apprenticed as an Ethical Hacker and Cloud & Network Security professional at [Cyber Shujaa](https://cybershujaa.co.ke)

-I graduated from [University of Eastern Africa, Baraton](https://ueab.ac.ke) in Kenya, with a bachelors degree in Networks and Communications.
+I graduated from the [University of Eastern Africa, Baraton](https://ueab.ac.ke) in Kenya, with a bachelors degree in Networks and Communications.

 In my free time, I like biking my way around trails and hiking for my amazement!